TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 You can find in the `word2vec_visualgenome` folder, the pretrained word2vec model from gensim with visualgenome dataset.
 You can re-train it by adding `region_descriptions.json.gz` in dataset folder and running the main.py script

-# Singularity

-On the condition that you use python3 and singularity is installed, if you would like to use these scripts without environment construction, you cau use a image of singularity.
-You needn't install packages by using `cenotate_transformer.simg`.

 # Citation
 Please use this BibTex entry to cite our paper.
 ```